Two Raspberry Pis, two supported WiFi adapters, one Pi cam (Or CSI-HDMI adapter), and 2 good quality (preferably industrial micro SD cards).

 On a Jetson Nano as Air-SBC you can expect to lower the latency, but no official numbers are published yet.

 The lowest latency can be achieved on our custom hardware combined with a X86-Ground.
 There are no official numbers yet, but you can expect to cut your latency in half, which makes OpenHD repsonsive enough to fly on race/freestyle-setups.
-It's not released yet, but you can follow the project here: (https://www.patreon.com/OpenHD)
+It's not released yet, but you can follow our progress on the OpenHD Hardware Patreon page.

 It depends.
 1-3KM is easy to achieve, even with low power WiFi cards and the antennas that come with them.